Alfresco/acs-deployment/docs/docker-compose/README.md

 docker-compose down && docker-compose build --no-cache && docker-compose up
 ```

+## Example Custom Containers

+Here are some examples on common customisations to Alfrescos Docker images

+1. Installing AMPS

 ## Reference

 The table below shows the location of the Dockerfile for each container used in this deployment.